Joey-Bradley/CloudFormation/README.md

 # CloudFormation
-AWS Cloudformation YAML &amp; JSON templates to build infrastructure as code
+AWS Cloudformation YAML and JSON templates to build infrastructure as code